 Many versions were brought down to one story during ‘Textualizing’ the Oral tradition.
-But, in popular opinion, they are thought to be the most accurate versions.
+In popular opinion, the stories written in the puranic texts are considered to be absolute truths and thought to be the most accurate versions.

 Understandably, there were multiple stories which varied from each other.
-The first point I make is that the stories we read in the Puranas therefore need not be considered as the ultimate sources.
+The first point I make is that the stories we read in the Puranas therefore need not be considered as the untimate god sent truths.